India: Blaze hits world's largest vaccine maker | DW | 21.01.2021

 "Our teams are checking whether any more persons are stuck," Ranpise added.
 "We do not know yet what caused the fire or the extent of damages yet."

-India exported its first batch on Wednesday, with two million doses sent to Bangladesh and one million to Nepal.
-The institute also plans to supply 200 million doses to Covax, the World Health Organization-backed alliance set up to help distribute the vaccine to poor countries.
+India exported its first batch on Wednesday, with 2 million doses sent to Bangladesh and 1 million to Nepal.
+The institute also plans to supply 200 million doses to COVAX, the World Health Organization-backed alliance set up to help distribute the vaccine to poor countries.

 lc/sms (AFP, AP, dpa)